practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 ## Building the Mandelbrot set application mand01.mod

-Now we should be able to compile and link the Modula-2 application source code file [mand01.mod](./mand01.mod) as shown at chapter "Creating the mandelbrot set" of page: https://fruttenboel.nl/mocka/mandel.html
+Now we should be able to compile and link the Modula-2 application source code file [mand01.mod](./mand01.mod) as shown at top chapter "Creating the mandelbrot set" of page: https://fruttenboel.nl/mocka/mandel.html

 But the compilation and linking command isn't working like this: